 Taken together, Jesus and Paul teach that divorce is generally not an option for believers.
 The only exceptions that they allow are in cases of immorality or desertion.
 Neither Jesus nor Paul say that a person must be divorced if there is infidelity or desertion.
 They are simply saying that it can be permissible in those two situations.

-But that leaves us with the question of abuse.
-What does the Bible say about this situation?
+But that leaves us with the question of physical abuse.
+What does the Bible say about divorce when one spouse is being physically abusive to the other?
 This is a common question that people have because abuse appears not to be listed as one of the exceptions when divorce is allowed.
 But I think this is a misreading of the biblical material.

 In my 2013 book on sexual ethics, I argue that “abused spouses should separate from abusive situations in order to protect themselves and their children” (What Is the Meaning of Sex, p.
 135).
 That separation is a necessity for the safety and welfare of the family.
 An abusive spouse has made choices that force a separation, and the abuse therefore can become tantamount to desertion.
 That is why I conclude that when the abuser “leaves” the marriage in this way, the “exception for desertion comes into play (1 Cor.
 7:15).
 In any case, the victim must be protected and the abuser sanctioned” (What Is the Meaning of Sex, p.
 135).